 Making timely payments on a credit card, utility bill, or loan will show up on your debt consolidation program report and be reflected in your score.
 Payment history actually makes up 35% of your score, more than anything else does.
 So, just paying on time can immensely change things.

 This is why secured credit cards are such an excellent option.
 They are a limited option when compared to a traditional credit card, but they are far easier to qualify for when you have bad credit.
 In fact, there are tons of secured credit cards to choose from so not having one might be the worse option.

 What Does Secured Mean

-But, most secured credit cards don’t offer the same benefits or rewards that a normal credit card does.
-The reason why they are available is to help get your credit back in order.
+However, most secured credit cards do not have the same benefits and rewards that a regular credit card has.
+Their reason for being available is to help you clean up your credit.

-If you’re thinking of applying for secured credit cards to increase your credit score, there are some things to consider.
+If you are thinking about using a secured credit card to improve your credit score, there are a few things to keep in mind.

 Make Your Payments on Time

 A secured credit card can assist in improving your credit scores by allowing you a chance to show that you can responsibly manage credit.
 When you make all payments on time, this helps you start building a positive payment history.
 After a certain amount of time proving yourself, lenders may be open to the option of converting your secured card into a traditional credit card.

 Of course, the rate at which you see change will vary.
 If you are using this as your first ever credit account, it will quickly establish history.
 If you have had credit difficulties in the past, it will take more time.
 Things like collection accounts, bankruptcy, and delinquencies will make the rate of improvement take longer.
 However, it is still worth the option as, over time, it will make changes.